-The School Board Manual is a tool for principals, school board members, assistant returning officers, and business managers providing information about school boards and their functions.
-The School Board Manual is available at:
+The School Board Handbooks provide principals, school board members, assistant returning officers, and business managers with information and guidance about school boards and their functions.
+The School Board Handbooks are available at:

-An overview of the key requirements of the Act and the School Board Manual is available at:
+An overview of the key requirements of the Act and the School Board Handbooks is available at:

 A list of information sources that may assist school board members is available at:

 The Education Directorate is seeking expressions of interest from people to fill the position of Appointed Member on ACT public school boards.
 The appointed member is usually someone from outside the immediate school community, who is interested in and committed to public education.
 The following form is used for Appointed member nominations: